Coping with Stress

 Grief and Crisis Decisions — How each stage of grief affects decision-making.

-Children and Natural Disasters — Extension Disaster Education Network (EDEN) — Resources for the whole family to reduce children's vulnerability to certain disasters as well as disaster preparedness in responding to and recovering from disasters.
+Impacts of Disaster on Youth — Extension Disaster Education Network (EDEN) — Resources for the whole family to reduce children's vulnerability to certain disasters as well as disaster preparedness in responding to and recovering from disasters.

 Extreme Weather — How to manage in a drought, prepare for and recover from floods, and more.